iqm-finland/qiskit-on-iqm/docs/user_guide.rst

                                                                 0  1  2

 Under the hood the Qiskit transpiler uses the :class:`.IQMDefaultSchedulingPlugin` plugin that automatically adapts the transpiled circuit from Qiskit to the IQM backend.
-In particular, if the `optimization_level >= 0`, the plugin will use the :class:`.IQMOptimizeSingleQubitGates` pass to optimize single-qubit gates, and the :class:`.IQMNaiveResonatorMoving` to insert :class:`.MoveGate` instructions for devices that have a support resonators.
-Alternatively, you can use the :meth:`transpile_to_IQM` function for more precise control over the transpilation process as documented below.
+In particular, if the ``optimization_level >= 0``, the plugin will use the :class:`.IQMOptimizeSingleQubitGates` pass to optimize single-qubit gates, and the :class:`.IQMNaiveResonatorMoving` to insert :class:`.MoveGate` instructions for devices that have the IQM Star architecture.
+Alternatively, you can use the :func:`transpile_to_IQM` function for more precise control over the transpilation process as documented below.

-It is also possible to use one of our other pre-defined transpiler plugins as an argument to :meth:`qiskit.transpile`.
-For example, `transpile(circuit, backend=backend, scheduling_method="only_move_routing_keep")`.
-Additionally, you can
+It is also possible to use one of our other pre-defined transpiler plugins as an argument to :func:`qiskit.transpile`.
+For example, ``transpile(circuit, backend=backend, scheduling_method="only_move_routing_keep")``.
-use any of our transpiler passes to define your own :class:`qiskit.transpiler.PassManager` if you want to assemble custom transpilation procedures manually.
+Additionally, you can use any of our transpiler passes to define your own :class:`qiskit.transpiler.PassManager` if you want to assemble custom transpilation procedures manually.

 Computational resonators